canvasduck/roo-bakery/README.md

 - Clear the active document
 - Replace all objects in the active document with a new selection

-The tool is designed to work with YAML documents that contain arrays of objects, where each object has a 'slug' property that uniquely identifies it.
+The tool is designed to work with YAML documents that contain arrays of objects, where each object has a 'name' property that uniquely identifies it.

 ## Installation